Hospitals & Healthcare

 What is a Patient Tracking System?

 A patient tracking system is really exactly as it sounds.
-It is a system that is put in place to monitor patient movements throughout their time in the hospital.
-Over the years there have been many different ways that clinicians tracked their patients, including pen and paper, spreadsheets, and now with the use of RFID technology and the Internet of Things (IoT).
+It is a system to monitor patient movements throughout their time in the hospital.
+Over the years there have been many different ways clinicians track their patients, including pen and paper, spreadsheets, and now with the use of RFID technology and the Internet of Things (IoT).

 The process of tracking patients has evolved immensely and for good reason.
 Spreadsheets that contain large volumes of information can quickly get convoluted when shared with multiple staff members and leaves too much room for error.